 In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 The amendments in this update help entities evaluate the accounting for implementation costs paid by a customer in a cloud computing arrangement by providing guidance for determining when the service contract includes a software license.
-The University is evaluating the impact of the guidance, which will be effective in 2022.
+The University adopted this standard effective July 1, 2021.
+The ASU did not materially impact the combined financial statements.

 In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The amendments in this update increase the transparency of contributed nonfinancial assets for not-for-profit entities through enhancements to presentation and disclosures.
 The amendments in this update should be applied on a retrospective basis for all periods presented.
 ASU 2020-07 is effective for annual periods beginning after June 15, 2021, and interim periods within annual periods beginning after June 15, 2022.
 Early adoption is permitted.
-The University is evaluating the impact of the guidance and the effect on its combined financial statements.
+The University adopted this standard effective July 1, 2021.
+The ASU did not materially impact the combined financial statements.